The Old Bega Hospital Regional Community Cultural Centre

 The buildings were extensively restored for the Old Hospital's centenary in 1988 by a major community effort assisted by government funds.
 The Hospital and grounds were then used for a great range of community purposes, including art spaces, cafe, community markets and a radio station.

 The main building was extensively damaged by a fire on the night of 2 May 2004 and lost most of its roof.
 The Hospital was not insured.
 The damage has been cleaned up and the building made more or less secure, but the roof is still missing and the interior is open to the weather.
-Several outbuildings were not damaged, are still used and are available for hire.
+Several outbuildings were not damaged, are still used and are available for rent or hire.

-The Old Bega Hospital is owned by Crown Lands, part of the NSW government, and since 1990 has been managed by a Reserve Trust established under the Crown Lands Act.
-In September 2014 the Reserve Trust adopted a strategic plan (2.5MB pdf file) which set out its vision for the future of the site and was the basis of an application for funding from the NSW government.
+The Old Bega Hospital is owned by Crown Lands, part of the NSW government, and since 1990 has been managed by a Reserve Land Manager (formerly a Reserve Trust) established under the Crown Lands Management Act.
+In September 2014 the then Reserve Trust adopted a strategic plan (2.5MB pdf file) which set out its vision for the future of the site and was the basis of an application for funding from the NSW government.
 In February 2015 the NSW government offered a grant of $500,000 towards replacing the roof of the main building, conditional on a further $1.74m being found to complete the restoration project.
-Following that offer, the Friends of the Old Bega Hospital and the Reserve Trust have met with many parties to work out what is required to find the additional money to make the restoration a reality.
+Following that offer, the Friends of the Old Bega Hospital and the Reserve Trust met with many parties to work out what is required to find the additional money to make the restoration a reality.
 In May 2015 the Trust adopted a draft management plan (800kB pdf), and a draft proposal for a regional community and cultural centre (700kB pdf) to be accommodated on the site once the main building has been restored.

 Proudly sponsored by: